 Resa Mattson is our program coordinator.
 She has been a part of the June Bug family since 2019 when she volunteered here for her ACCE scholarship.
 She volunteered over 80 hours to complete her scholarship and earn 2 years of free community college.
-She plans on attending VCU to major in Business while minoring in Theatre.
+She is currently attending Radford University studying Communications, Media Production, and Theatre.
 Resa is heavily involved in the local theatre guild and loves being supportive for the students at the JBC.
-Resa teaches our Improv program as well as the Acting Up program.
+Resa teaches our Improv/Playwriting, Musical Theatre, and Drama Society programs for teens.

 Loretta holds a degree in business from ECPI and is also assistant director, she is responsible for making sure funds are allocated to the correct program and used appropriately, balancing the finances monthly, payroll, assisting with grant writing and also day-to-day operations.